LiamJCates/Programming-Notes/C/IO.md

 Character Input and Output

-Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters, A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followedby a newline character.
+Text input or output, regardless of where it originates or where it goes to, is dealt with as streams of characters, A text stream is a sequence of characters divided into lines; each line consists of zero or more characters followed by a newline character.

+Every text stream has at least one character; a newline with length 1

-The standard library provides several functions .for reading or writing one character at a time, of which getchar and putchar are the simplest.
+The standard library provides several functions for reading or writing one character at a time, of which getchar and putchar are the simplest.

 getchar reads the next input character from a text stream